viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 Now, you can move around your wheels separately.
 Let’s add a base to be able to control them together.

-#### Configure the base
+### Base Configuration

 Add your motors to the [base](/components/base/) so you can move them around with your keyboard.

-Here we have to specify the wheel circumference and the width between the wheels.
+Here we must specify the wheel circumference and the width between the wheels.
 Depending on your rover, you can change these numbers.
 Don’t forget to make the base depend on the `left`, `right`, and the `board` components.